Stephanie Kay Nutrition

 • Pumpkin Pie Spice: For this recipe, I used a mixture of ground cinnamon, ginger, nutmeg, and cloves, however, you could also use 2 teaspoons of pre-mixed pumpkin spice seasoning if you prefer.

-• Milk: I used 2% milk in my pumpkin baked oatmeal, however, if you needed to make the recipe dairy-free, you could easily use unsweetened almond milk as an alternative.
+• Milk: I used 2% milk in my pumpkin oatmeal bake, however, if you needed to make the recipe dairy-free, you could easily use unsweetened almond milk as an alternative.

 • Maple Syrup: This pumpkin baked oatmeal recipe calls for maple syrup, however, brown sugar or honey would also work well.